lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 ==================

 The following figure, taken from the DP0.2 data products page, has three panels: the grid of tracts in the DC2 simulation area, the image of tract 3828, and a zoom-in image approximately centered near a particularly bright elongated galaxy.
 Use the Portal Aspect to find the ObjectId of that galaxy in the DP0.2 Object catalog.

 Hint: Do an image search to find the right ascension (RA) and declination (DEC) coordinates of the object and then a catalog search.

 Hint: Query for bright extended objects near the tract center and then visually review the results until you find the target.

 Step 1.
-Find the coordinates of the object
+Find the coordinates of the galaxy
 ==========================================

 1.1.
 Check the “Use Image Search (ObsTAP)” box below “LSST DP0.2 DC2 Tables”.
 Under “Enter Constraints”, unselect the box to the left of "Observation Type and Source" and “Location”.